The Scoop About Hormone Pellets

 After 18 years of re-analyzing that data, the problems in that study were not related to the estrogen compound called Premarin (from pregnant mare’s urine- yuck) but to the compound called Provera, which is a progesterone look-alike that we no longer use.
 But we all know that good news doesn’t travel as fast as bad news, and most doctors are still stuck in their old belief system, which was very, very ingrained.
 Now, it IS true that if you have breast cancer, estradiol will cause it to grow faster and possibly spread faster.
 So it’s important to have a mammogram before your first pellet and annually thereafter.
 Until you have been completely cured from your breast cancer and are 5 years out from the original diagnosis, it’s generally wise to avoid estradiol.
 But testosterone can still be a great choice to improve your quality of life.

 What about men?
 For men, “Low-T” or low testosterone syndrome is really the “norm” for every man as he ages, but we all know that normal is not always optimal.
 Like in women, men’s testosterone decreases rapidly after 35, and is responsible for muscle loss, fat gain, low energy, insomnia, low libido and many cases of erectile dysfunction.
 Male pellets are testosterone only, and the dose is again based on a formula that takes the individual patient into account.
 Testosterone levels are measured about 6-8 weeks after the first pellet, then annually.
 The goal level is not something super-human, but rather the same levels that younger men in their mid 20’s have.
 An important side effect for men in low sperm count, but this is reversed once pellets are stopped.
-Lucky for men, they only need pellets twice a year.
+Lucky for men, they only need pellets two to three times a year.
 So again, very simple and easy, compared to weekly injections that have large weekly fluctuations.
 After 7-14 days, most men notice an improvement in sex drive, ability to build more muscle and lose fat with exercise (again fun to see on our body composition machine), stronger erections and more energy.
 Many also report better sleep.
 While we don’t treat men as our primary patients, we WILL treat partners of our patients, since it takes two to tango!

 More questions about pellets?
 I am loving mine!
 Contact me at email@example.com and let’s chat.Learn More About Hormone Pellets